 Does the Blue Snowball pick up background noise?

-However, some users discovered that Blue Snowball mics might take up more background noise if not properly set up.
-Of course, using the Blue Snowball Mic has numerous benefits, particularly for budding podcasters and YouTubers looking for an easy-to-setup microphone.
+However, some users found that Blue Snowball mics might pick up more background noise if not set up correctly.
+The Blue Snowball Mic has many perks for new podcasters and YouTubers searching for an easy-to-setup microphone.

-Blue raspberry microphones are becoming increasingly popular due to their many benefits.
-They offer superior sound quality, are more durable than traditional microphones, and are less expensive.
-In addition, blue raspberry microphones are more attractive than traditional microphones, making them a great choice for improving the look of their setup.
+Blue Raspberry microphones are becoming increasingly popular due to their many benefits.
+They have better sound quality, last longer, and cost less than standard microphones.
+Blue Raspberry microphones are also more beautiful than typical microphones, making them a wonderful choice for upgrading their setup.